mansuf/discord-ext-music/README.md

 ## Usage

-**Dont expect everything is working, this project is still development**
+**Dont expect everything is working, this project is still in development**

 Official API is not available yet, but you can use this `AudioSource`:
 - `RawPCMAudio`